nickgillian/grt/README.md

 typedef double Float; ///<This typedef is used to set floating-point precision throughout the GRT
 ```

-This can easily be changed to single precision accuracy if needed by modifing the main GRT **Float** typedef value, defined in GRT/Util/GRTTypedefs.h header.
+This can easily be changed to single precision accuracy if needed by modifying the main GRT **Float** typedef value, defined in GRT/Util/GRTTypedefs.h header.

 ## VectorFloat and MatrixFloat Data Structures
 The GRT uses two main data structures throughout the toolkit: *Vector* and *Matrix*.
-These are templates and can therefore generalize to any C++ class.
+These are templates and can, therefore, generalize to any C++ class.
 The main things to know about these data types are:

 - **Vector:** this inherits from the [STL vector class](http://www.cplusplus.com/reference/vector/vector/)
 ```C++